meltano/handbook/src/_marketing/brand.md

 ## SDK

 Note that Targets can be substituted for Taps in each of these examples.
-The Meltano Singer SDK is to be differentiated from the Meltano EDK and the Meltano (managed) SDK (not yet developed).
+The [Meltano Singer SDK](https://github.com/meltano/sdk/) is to be differentiated from the [Meltano Extension Developer Kit (EDK)](https://github.com/meltano/edk/) and any Meltano Managed Development Kit (not yet developed).
 So it is important to keep the language precise.

 #### Recommended